 Start with a risk assessment: Identify your highest-risk areas and current camera coverage.

-Prioritize solutions that support your existing policies: Make sure technology aligns with OSHA standards and your safety management system.
+Prioritize solutions that support your existing policies: Verify that the technology aligns with OSHA standards and your safety management system.

-Choose platforms that offer real-time insights and easy integration: Look for options that work with your current cameras and require little additional training.
+Choose platforms that offer live alerts and easy integration: Look for options that work with your current cameras and require little additional training.

 Involve your IT and EHS teams early: Collaboration ensures smooth rollout and long-term adoption.

-Use data to drive continuous improvement: Historic footage and analytics help you spot trends and refine your safety protocols over time.
+Use data to drive ongoing improvement: Historic footage and analytics enable you to spot trends and refine your safety protocols over time.

 Every hazardous substance exposure is a chance to get better—not just to respond.
-By combining proven safety protocols with AI-driven video analytics, manufacturing leaders can dramatically cut incident rates, speed up investigations, and foster a culture where everyone goes home safe, every shift.
+By combining proven safety protocols with AI-driven video analytics, manufacturing leaders can lower event rates, speed up investigations, and foster a safer work culture.

 Frequently asked questions